Victor-Gentle/Git-capstone-project/README.md

 ## Local Environment Setup

 Below highlights the step to setup local environment
+- install Git and Create a Github account
 - Create remote repository
-- Clone the remote repository to obtain a local repository
+- Clone the remote repository to your local environment
+- Navigate to the project directory
 - Create branches for the different chapter of the web story

 ## Navigation